 Racial stereotypes, especially black and Chinese caricatures, were also pretty frequent in British Comics back in their early days although no strip with these sort of characters were particularly longlasting.
 Some racial caricatures appeared in British Comics as late as the 1980s.

-In the Mortadelo y Filemón comics by Ibañez, most non-white characters are drawn and speak as typical wartime caricatures, complete with accents, which raises more than a few eyebrows in the present day.
-That said, Ibañez's black characters tended to be universally more competent or at least less suicidally stupid than the white protagonists, so maybe it was just him catering to the drawing style expected at the time (Ibañez was, after all, publishing his comics during a fascist dicatorship and spent a lot of his time Getting Crap Past The Censors).
+Most non-white characters are drawn and speak as typical wartime caricatures, complete with accents, which raises more than a few eyebrows in the present day.
+That said, Ibañez's black characters tended to be universally more competent or at least less suicidally stupid than the white protagonists, so maybe it was just him catering to the drawing style expected at the time.

 In Mexico, long-running comic Memín Pingüín features a blackface as the main character.
 And over there it is not seen as offensive at all.note Mexico doesn't have much racial discrimination nowadays, since most of the discrimination there is more based in socioeconomic factors.
 Though, there has been times when Black Mexicans have been stopped at the streets by policemen due to them misidentifying them with illegal Cuban inmigrants, but that's a story for another day...
 However, in 2008, when the Mexican Postal Service announced they would publish a series of postal stamps with the image of Memín, many American civil rights groups noticed the character, and criticized both the stamps, the comics, and the Mexican society as a whole as being obscenely racist, to the point it caused a minor international incident between Mexico and the United States, while the Mexican postal service was more or less left wondering why they were making so much of a fuss since these stamps weren't really intended to them.
 Whether it was deliberately done by the postal service or not, the stamps were sold out within days, reignited interest in the comic, and the stamps were also found on auction sites being sold at many times its face value.
 And for the record, the comic actually called out on the U.S. segregation issues in the 1960's, and spoke very harshly against racism.